IRL2/nanover-server-py/paper/paper.md

 Interactive molecular dynamics (iMD) is a nonequilibrium enhanced sampling method that allows researchers to bias atomic/molecular simulations on-the-fly in real time, without the need to pre-define the behaviour of the system [@stone_system_2001; @rapaport_interactive_1997; @oconnor_sampling_2018; @oconnor_interactive_2019].
 A number of programs have implementations of iMD, including for example TeraChem [@luehr_ab_2015], SCINE [@weymuth_immersive_2021], and NAMD/VMD [@stone_system_2001].
 These iMD implementations enable researchers to interact with 3-D molecular systems via haptic interfaces visualized on 2-D screens.
 Fewer environments are available that enable researchers to interact with molecular dynamics simulations in their native 3-D environment, which is especially important for exploring complex molecular structural transformations [@oconnor_sampling_2018].
 This problem can be overcome by performing iMD in virtual reality (iMD-VR), which provides a natural interface for visualising molecular systems by mapping the 3-D simulation space of the molecular system to a 3-D virtual environment that the researcher can inhabit.
 While several programs already enable molecular visualisation in VR [@doutreligne_unitymol_2014; @bennie_virtual_2023; @pettersen_ucsf_2021; @ozvoldik_yasara_2023; @cassidy_proteinvr_2020; @cortes_rodriguez_molecularwebxr_2025], fewer support the combination of VR-enabled 3-D visualisation in VR with real-time iMD.
 The iMD-VR combination enables researchers to interact directly with molecular simulations in an environment which is inherently 3-D, where researchers can reach out and ‘touch’ molecular simulations as if they were tangible objects.
 Many studies have demonstrated the utility of iMD-VR for research applications, in areas spanning protein-drug binding, [@deeks_interactive_2020; @deeks_interactive_docking_2020; @henry_chan_discovery_2021; @walters_emerging_2022], protein conformational dynamics [@juarez_jimenez_combining_2020], machine-learning potential energy surfaces [@amabilino_training_2019; @amabilino_training_2020], discovering reaction networks [@shannon_exploring_2021], and chemistry education [@bennie_teaching_2019].

 <!---
 - Do we need "as if they were tangible objects"?
+Should we reference Rhos' paper about
 --->

 <!---